YottaDB/YDBDoc/MultiLangProgGuide/MultiLangProgGuide.rst

 passphrases) and sends itself a signal to generate a core and terminate, while the parent process continues execution.

-The content, location, naming, and management of cores is managed by the operating system – see ``man 5 core`` for details.
+The content, location, and naming of cores is managed by the operating system – see ``man 5 core`` for details.
 We recommend that you set ``kernel.core_uses_pid`` to 1 to make it easier to identify and track cores.
 As cores can contain protected confidential information, you *must* ensure appropriate configuration and management of cores.

 ----------
 ydb_free()